finos/FDC3/toolbox/fdc3-conformance/Basic-Tests.md

     - `fdc3.getCurrentChannel()` to get the current channel.
   - The channel is left with:
     - `fdc3.leaveCurrentChannel()`
+- `BasicRI1`: The application should be able to raise an intent by invoking:
+  - `fdc3.raiseIntent(<intent name>)`
+  - A promise should be returned.
-- `BasicRI1`: The application should be able to raise an intent for some item of context by invoking:
+- `BasicRI2`: The application should be able to raise an intent for some item of context by invoking:
   - `fdc3.raiseIntentForContext(<context>)`
+  - A promise should be returned.